 Once considered a niche segment of the investing world, options trading has now gone mainstream.

 With little knowledge on the best strategies, you can use options to work the odds in your favor and make trades that have up to an 80% probability of success.
 Find out how in this free report, How Options Work—and How to Hedge Portfolios with Options.Read Your Free Report Here.

-The SPY is trading at 154.50 this morning.
-For this exercise, I’m going to assume that you own 1,000 shares of SPY, which is currently worth $154,500.
+Let’s say STOCK is trading at 154.50.
+For this exercise, I’m going to assume that you own 1,000 shares of STOCK, which would be worth $154,500.